PotluckPlanner-devin/Node-API/README.md

 * POST /api/food/:potluckID
 > Token is required
 > Potluck ID is reqruied in URL
-> FoodName is required
+> foodName is required
 > Returns nothing

 * POST /api/food/:potluckID/isTaken
 > Token is required
 > Potluck ID is required
-> Foodname is required
+> foodname is required
 > Returns nothing

 * PUT /api/food/:foodID (**DON'T USE FOR NOW**)